 The best way to plan the project is to stay within a budget and choose whatever fits your personal style.
 You can go as basic or elaborate as you want after that.
 Ultimately, the rooms is yours to enjoy and once completed, you’ll have a great space to relax in and entertain guests.

-For more information and storage tips, visit our Cigar Humidor Education Center.
+For more information and storage tips, visit our Cigar Humidor Education Pages.